Important Notices related to COVID-19, the Governor’s Emergency Declaration and subsequent Commission actions.

 On May 19, the KCC voted to contact the FCC and ask that telecommunication companies provide customers with reasonable payment plans to maintain service after the Keep Americans Connected pledge expires on June 30.
 View the order here.

-The KCC has extended the deadlines for the Lifeline program's recertification and reverfication rules until June 30.
+The KCC has extended the deadlines for the Lifeline program's recertification and reverfication rules until August 31.
 This will allow recently unemployed individuals to apply for the program by submitting an official document, including notice of unemployment benefits to confirm their income-based eligibility for Lifeline support.
 The order is based on FCC's deadline extension.
 Find out more about Lifeline.

 The FCC has launched a webpage to alert consumers about COVID-19 scam phone calls and texts.